-An important ongoing discussion in theories of argument structure concerns the explanatory division of labor between thematic properties and event structure.
-In this context, the English get-passive provides an interesting test case.
-Much previous work has analyzed get-passives as differing thematically from be-passives.
-Yet many get-passive properties remain poorly understood.
-We present an analysis of the get-passive centered on the proposal that it contains additional event structure (realized as get) relative to its be counterpart.
-We employ by-adjuncts to identify the event structures in passive types, and demonstrate that the behavior of this and other diagnostics support the conclusion that get- and be-passives differ systematically in ways that accord with our analysis.
+An important discussion in theories of argument structure concerns the explanatory division of labor between thematic properties and event structure.
+English get-passives, analyzed in much previous work as differing thematically from be-passives, provide an interesting test case.
+We present an analysis of get-passives centered on the proposal that they contain additional event structure (realized as get) relative to their be counterparts.
+We employ by-adjuncts to identify the different event structures in passive types, and use other diagnostics to support our analysis.
 Further discussion considers the prominent proposal from previous studies that get-passives differ thematically from be-passives in (sometimes) assigning an Agent role to their surface subjects.
-We show that there is no evidence for such an analysis.
-Instead, intuitions about the interpretation of the get-passive surface subject arise from how an event’s Responsible Party is identified: contrasts between get and be on this dimension are a consequence of event structural differences between the two.
-The overall result is a unified analysis of the get-passive, one that has implications for the role of event structure in understanding the syntax and interpretation of arguments.
+We show that contrasts between get and be on this dimension are a consequence of event-structural differences between the two.
+The result is a unified analysis of the get-passive that has implications for the role of event structure in understanding the syntax and interpretation of arguments.

 Skip Nav Destination

 On the Event-Structural Properties of the English Get-Passive

 Print Issn: 0024-3892

 © 2020 by the Massachusetts Institute of Technology